 The output value of Taiwan's panel industry is the highest overall.
 The industry is affected by maturation and global competition, making future development extremely challenging.
 In 2018, the annual output value of Taiwan’s panel industry was 187,702 million yuan, accounting for 62.6% of the total.
-Compared with the 2017 annual output value of 1,204,434 million yuan, the overall proportion was 64.1%.
-The annual decline rate is 7.54%.
-It is estimated that the annual decline rate of the annual output value by 2020 is 2%.
+Compared with the 2017 annual output value of 1,204,434 million yuan, when the overall proportion was 64.1%.
+The annual decline rate was 7.54%.
+It is estimated that the annual decline rate of the annual output value in 2020 was 2%.

 Taiwan image sensor output value grows steadily

 Taiwan's image sensor industry demand has become more and more diversified, and the output value of related industries has continued to grow in recent years.
 In 2018, the annual output value of Taiwan's image sensor industry was 17 billion 499 million yuan, accounting for 0.98% of the total, compared with the 2017 annual output value of 162.5 million yuan, the overall accounting for 0.85%, and the annual growth rate was 6.4%.
 The estimated annual growth rate in 2020 was 7%.